-The MCA PC card is controlled by the Maestro software on the PC.
-Put a source (for example ${}^{60}$ Co) in front of the NaI detector and start the acquisition system from within Maestro.
+The MCA PC card is controlled by the Tukan software on the PC.
+Let the lab assistant put a source a Cs source in front of the NaI detector and start the acquisition system from within Tukan.
 Try to explain what you see in the different parts of the spectrum.
-Then, do the same thing with the germanium detector.
-What is the most striking difference between the two detector types?